vltr/sanic-attrs/README.md

 - [ ] Property deal with `required` fields (in OpenAPI `object` schema)
 - [ ] Use type hinting to document the return of a function (as output schema / model)
+- [ ] Provide JSON schemas?
+- [ ] Be microservice-friendly (merging several endpoints definitions into one Swagger UI)
 - [ ] Proper testing
 - [ ] Increase use cases
 - [ ] Find out if I can get the request model without calling the router